 Research has identified a prominent bias against African Americans in the criminal justice system, often attributing to them a greater level of danger that is not supported by empirical evidence.
-Vidmar (2011) found that individuals with darker skin face higher odds of being arrested, convicted, and sentenced to longer prison terms.
+Vidmar (2011) found that individuals with darker skin encounter higher odds of being arrested, convicted, and sentenced to longer prison terms.
 This bias extends beyond courtroom decisions, affecting interactions between police officers and the public in everyday situations.
 Studies focusing on the African American population have demonstrated a clear link between an individual's visual profile and the accusatory treatment they receive from law enforcement.
-For instance, in the context of drug offenses, black Americans are disproportionately represented at every stage of the criminal justice process, from arrest through to imprisonment, despite similar rates of drug use across racial groups compared to white offenders (Fellner & Race, 2009).
-There is also a gender dimension in policing against women of color (Ritchie & Jones-Brown, 2017), with findings showing that black/African American women are more likely to experience race-based discrimination compared to men of color (Helen, 2023).
+For instance, in the context of drug offenses, black Americans are disproportionately represented at every stage of the criminal justice process, from arrest through to imprisonment, despite similar rates of drug use across racial groups compared to White offenders (Fellner & Race, 2009).
+There is also a gender dimension in policing against women of color (Ritchie & Jones-Brown, 2017), with findings showing that Black or African American women are more likely to experience race-based discrimination compared to men of color (Helen, 2023).

 Eberhardt et al. (2004) demonstrated that both students and police officers associate the visual appearance of dark-skinned individuals with criminal activity.
 When the perpetrator had facial features stereotypically characteristic of dark-skinned individuals, the error rate in facial identification increased among police officers.
 In another study by Payne (2001), the relationship between the ethnic origin of the perpetrator and the accuracy in identifying various weapons was examined.
 The findings showed that participants were quicker to identify guns when pointed by dark-skinned faces than by light-skinned faces.

 Additionally, participants were more likely to mistake an object for a gun when the perpetrator was dark-skinned.
-These results suggest that there is a certain automaticity in the process of associating dark-skinned men with weapon use, which can influence police behavior, leading to the arrest of dark-skinned individuals or alternatively to increased use of force against them.
+These results suggest that there is a certain automaticity in the process of associating dark-skinned men with weapon use, which can influence police behavior and lead to the arrest of dark-skinned individuals or increase the use of force against them.
 Correll et al. (2007) also examined the link between ethnic origin and the identification of objects related to the crime scene.
-The study's findings showed that participants shot armed criminals faster if they were dark-skinned rather than white and decided more quickly not to shoot an unarmed white target than an unarmed dark-skinned target.
+The findings showed that participants shot armed criminals faster if they were dark-skinned and decided more quickly not to shoot an unarmed White target than an unarmed dark-skinned target.

 One of the factors found to have the greatest impact on perception, judgment, and memory is ethnic origin or belonging to an "out-group" (Amodio & Devine, 2006).
-Participants more easily remembered that a violent event was committed by a dark-skinned person compared to a white person, or the behavior was interpreted as more violent when committed by a dark-skinned person compared to a white person.
+Participants more easily remembered that a violent event was committed by a dark-skinned person compared to a White person; or, the behavior was interpreted as more violent when committed by a dark-skinned person compared to a White person.

 This bias not only affects the interaction between police officers and citizens on the street or witnesses but also influences the judicial system (Yelin-Mor, 2018; Pina-Sánchez et al., 2022).
 There appears to be a link between ethnic origin or skin color and the attribution of guilt to a crime (The Sentencing Project, 2022).
-Indeed, a substantial body of research literature shows that the criminal justice system operates in a discriminatory and biased manner toward certain ethnic groups (Burch, 2015).
+A substantial body of research literature shows that the criminal justice system operates in a discriminatory and biased manner toward certain ethnic groups (Burch, 2015).
 Judges may draw conclusions based on the suspect's or defendant's skin color or facial features.
 These judicial biases can lead, for example, to longer incarcerations for dark-skinned individuals (The Sentencing Project, 2022).